iPilot/DiscordTestBot/README.md

 }
 ```
 ## Discord server
-Add roles with the same names as in config file (case insensitive)
+Add roles with the same names as in config file (case insensitive).
+Left `DailyPidor.DurationSeconds` equals 0 to reset command @ 07:00 UTC every day.

 ## Redis
 Storage for bot data and hangfire jobs